 If you are making contact with the buttons when handling the clip, just remove the pedometer from the clip and slide it in the other way around - This will resolve prolonged button contact when handling the clip.

-If you believe you may have a rare faulty pedometer please contact us using the information below.
+If you think you have a rare faulty pedometer please contact us using our contact information below.